 - increase in fat, especially around the waist

-The procedure below may vary slightly depending on yourtesting location.
 The following description should give you a general idea of what to expect if your doctor orders a growth hormone stimulation test for you or a member of your family.
+The procedure may vary slightly, depending on your testing location.

 Before the Test